mstksg/inCode/copy/entries/functor-combinatorpedia.md

     Interpreting out of a `ListF f` requires the target context to be `Plus`, and interpreting out of a `NonEmptyF f` requires `Alt` (because you will never have the empty case).
-However, you can directly pattern match on the list and pick an item you want directly, which requires no constraint.
+However, you always have the option to directly pattern match on the list and pick an item you want directly, which requires no constraint.

 [Control.Applicative.ListF]: https://hackage.haskell.org/package/functor-combinators/docs/Control-Applicative-ListF.html